-Because graduate student demand for office space exceeds availability, all graduate student office assignments are made in the following priority: Graduate Research Assistants, Teaching Assistants with laboratory or discussion section teaching assignments, Teaching Assistants with grader assignments.
+Although space is limited, all students have office space provided either by their Research Supervisor or by the Department.
 In almost all cases, graduate students share an office space and are assigned a desk.
 In some cases, graduate students share a desk.
 Assignments are made by Ben Costello in the Laboratory and Supply Office on the 8th floor of PMA (see Section 2.3.5).
-Assignments are approved by the departmental Space Committee (see Section 2.1.6).